Tuesday's Devotional for July

 Heavenly Father,

-grant me the heart
+Grant me the insight

-above the noise of this world.
+Let the noise of the world

 In Jesus' name, Our Lord and Saviour, Amen.